SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the schema connector id

 FLAGS
+  -v, --verbose  include ARN in output

+COMMON FLAGS
   -h, --help             Show CLI help.
   -j, --json             use JSON format of input and/or output -o, --output=<value>   specify output file
   -p, --profile=<value>  [default: default] configuration profile -t, --token=<value>    the auth token to use
-  -v, --verbose          include ARN in output
   -y, --yaml             use YAML format of input and/or output --language=<value>     ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale